Revolutionary-Games/Thrive/doc/style_guide.md

   built-in types to ensure consistency across the GUI.

-- When you are instantiating a custom Control in Godot, use `Instance Child Scene` if it has a corresponding scene (.tscn) file; use `Attach Script` if it doesn't.
+- When you are instantiating a custom Control in Godot, use `Instance Child Scene` if it has a corresponding scene (.tscn) file; If it doesn't, add a corresponding built-in Control and use `Attach Script`.
   An alternative is to locate the scene or script file in `FileSystem` panel (by default on the bottom-left corner) and drag it to the proper position.

 - When you are instantiating a custom Control in code, use the following if it has a corresponding scene (.tscn) file; use `new T` if it doesn't.